ak4nv/smtp-proxy/README.rst

 About
 =====

-This is a deadly simple smtp proxy server for quickly getting mails and sending it in asynchronous mode with external smtp server.
+This is a dead simple smtp proxy server for quickly getting mails and sending it in asynchronous mode with external smtp server.

 Requirements